Skip to main content

 Ophthalmology

-• Ian F. Pitha, MD, PhD, is a physician-scientist specializing in the care of cataracts and the medical and surgical management of routine and complex glaucoma patients.
+Ian F. Pitha, MD, PhD, is a physician-scientist who specializes in cataract care and the medical and surgical management of routine and complex glaucoma patients.

 Dr. Pitha earned his MD and PhD from the Geisel School of Medicine at Dartmouth.
 He completed his residency at Washington University in St. Louis and was selected for an additional year as chief resident.
 He then completed a clinical and surgical fellowship at The Johns Hopkins Wilmer Eye Institute Glaucoma Center of Excellence.